cmextension/mapkit/README.md

 ## Installation

-In your Pagekit back-end, you navigate to System -> Extensions, click Upload button and select the zip package you download from this repository.
+In your Pagekit back-end, you navigate to System -> Extensions, click Upload button and select the zip package you download from [Github's releases](https://github.com/cmextension/mapkit/releases).

+## Configuration

+To use your Google Maps API key, you navigate to System -> Extensions, click "Mapkit" and enter your Google Maps API key into "Google Maps API Key" field.

 ## Usage